IvoFritsch/hsqldb-manager/README.md

 - Simply, by one single command, backup your database while they're running in production.
 - Many ways to access your databases, use the **sqltool** command to access via SSH terminal.
 The **swing** command to access via desktop using java swing or even **webtool** to access using your browser, connected to an embedded server that is openned only when you need it.
 - Event logging: everything that happens during HSQLDB Manager executions is logged and can be easily viewed.
-- OS tray icon, all the control can be made via terminal or usin an OS tray icon that is created when the manager start (feature not fully completed yet).
+- OS tray icon, all the control can be made via terminal or using an OS tray icon that is created when the manager start (feature not fully completed yet).
 - Fully portable: All the features are packed in one single jar, that you can simply double click to start the manager.

 ## Installation: